mvtcode/admin-lte2-reactjs/README.md

 **Feature**

-Admin lte2 as web application.
+Admin lte2 as a web application.

 ## module